bensler/woopu/README.md

 # woopu - wooden puzzle game

 This is a digital version of a wooden puzzle game.
-It is intended ato be a programming exercise to add an "undo"-functionality which the original one lacks.
+It is intended to be a programming exercise to add an "undo"-functionality which the original one lacks.

 ![The original wooden puzzle game](docs/Original.jpg "The original wooden puzzle game")